- 3.1. Encoded Text Areas

 unclear element, the

-The editing person records her/his responsibility for the passage within
+deletion.
+The editing person records her/his responsability for the passage within

 source attribute of element